 Banking in Nepal: A History of Banking System in Nepal

+This post is about banking in Nepal, a history of banking system in Nepal.
 In the context of Nepal, it is very difficult to trace the correct chorological history of the Banking systems in Nepal because there are no sufficient historical records and data about Banking in Nepal.

 Nepal bank Ltd. is the first modern bank of Nepal.
 It is taken as the milestone of modern banking of the country.
 Nepal bank marks the beginning of a new era in the history of the modern banking in Nepal.
 This was established in 1937 A.D.
 Nepal Bank has been inaugurated by King Tribhuvan Bir Bikram Shah Dev on 30th Kartik 1994 B.S.
 Nepal bank was established as a semi government bank with the authorized capital of Rs.10 million and the paid -up capital of Rs.
 892 thousand.
 Until mid-1940s, only metallic coins were used as medium of exchange.
 So the Nepal Government (His Majesty Government on that time) felt the need of separate institution or body to issue national currencies and promote financial organization in the country.